pytroll/satpy/doc/source/readers.rst

     >>> scn.load([0.6, 10.8], calibrations=['brightness_temperature', 'radiance'])

-In the above case SatPy will load whatever dataset is available and matches the specified parameters.
+In the above case Satpy will load whatever dataset is available and matches the specified parameters.
 So the above ``load`` call would load the ``0.6`` (a visible/reflectance band) radiance data and ``10.8`` (an IR band) brightness temperature data.